functionil/pipe/README.md

 the pipeline automatically inserts the item in the pipeline as the first argument to whatever function you're invoking.
 This approach aligns with the convention of designing functions to be data-first, ensuring a consistent workflow within the pipeline.

-One caveat is that since all of this magic is backed up by a class, the `Pipeline`, we have to call `get` on it to eventually actually have a value that *isn't* a `Pipeline`.
+One caveat is that since all of this magic is backed up by a class, the `pipeline`, we have to call `get` on it to eventually actually have a value that *isn't* a `pipeline`.

 ### Partial application